Nadal’s 15-0 winning streak against childhood friend Gasquet

 —

-US OPEN, New York, 2009: Nadal dispatches Gasquet from the first round 6-2, 6-2, 6-3 in the most lopsided of their three Grand Slam matches before their meeting Saturday.
+US OPEN, New York, 2009: Nadal dispatches Gasquet from the first round 6-2, 6-2, 6-3, their most lopsided Grand Slam match until Nadal again allowed Gasquet just seven games at Roland Garros on Saturday.

+ROLAND GARROS, Paris, 2018: ”He’s someone I really appreciate,” Nadal said of Gasquet after beating him. ”I’m just sorry that he had to play me again here.”